 What if I Die?

 Well, you’re going to die anyway.
 It’s just a matter of when and how.
-When you’re a climber and you’ve found someone who understands this lifestyle and is proud of what you do, you have to understand that they are not naïve.
+When you’re a climber, and you’ve found someone who understands this lifestyle and is proud of what you do, you have to understand that they are not naïve.

 They are aware that you can die on any given expedition.
 But they choose to be a part of the present time you have to give while you are alive.
 They, by no means, think you’re invincible just because you’re in love.
 They don’t think you won’t be subject to death when the time comes.

 This is when you must make a small sacrifice and not make a decision you have no right to make.
-If there is love, if there is understanding and there is acceptance, you have no right to decide whether or not they get to love you because you fear to let them down.
+If there is love, if there is understanding and there is acceptance, you have no right to decide whether or not they get to love you because you fear letting them down.
 You have to let them make that decision for themselves.
 And if they choose to stay, then you just accept it and be loved, pull down the wall.
 Let yourself be loved while you love the mountains as well.

 We have to remember, that there will always be tragedies.
 During the 1996 Everest Disaster, expedition leader Rob Hall left a pregnant wife behind when he died.
 During the 2008 K2 Disaster, Cecilie Skog lost her husband Rolf Bae right in front of her eyes.

 More recently, when Tom Ballard died on Nanga Parbat, he left behind an aging father and devoted girlfriend.
 It isn’t that we are saying it’s okay to lose someone.
 But, in life, we will experience loss.
-We cannot hide ourselves away expecting the worse in every situation.
+We cannot hide away expecting the worse in every situation.
 I am sure all of these people mentioned still feel the loss of their loved ones, but life does go on.
-While you are here, alive, give yourself the chance to love so hard that even in death, your memory is still worth more than not having known you at all.
+While you are here, alive, give yourself the chance to love so hard that, even in death, your memory is still worth more than not having known you at all.

 Have Someone Be Proud of You